What is a B2B content marketing funnel?

 Engagement signals: Content downloads, webinar registrations

 ZoomInfo tracks these signals across millions of companies.
 When an account shows intent, you can trigger personalized campaigns that speak directly to what they're researching.
-This increases relevance and speeds up deals.
+Snowflake saw 90% higher opportunity open rates on ZoomInfo-scored accounts, demonstrating how intent-driven targeting translates directly into pipeline.

 Impressions and clicks don't tell you if the funnel is working.
 What matters is whether leads progress through stages and convert into revenue.